2 Chronicles 15 – Revival and Reform in Judah

 a.
 Azariah the son of Oded: This was one of the lesser-known prophets in the early years of the kingdom of Judah.
 He came and bravely spoke a word to a king who was flushed with success after the great victory over the Ethiopians.

 b.
 The LORD is with you while you are with Him: King Asa and the kingdom of Judah had just enjoyed a significant victory over a mighty army.
 It would be easy to think that they had a permanent claim to God’s favor and blessing.
 Speaking through the prophet Azariah, God wanted Asa to know the importance of abiding in the LORD.

 c.
 If you seek Him, He will be found by you: This is an important principle repeated many times in the Bible.
 The idea is that when we draw near to God, He reveals Himself to us.
 God does not hide Himself from the seeking heart.

 · You will find Him if you seek Him with all your heart and with all your soul.
 (Deuteronomy 4:29)

 · And you will seek Me and find Me, when you search for Me with all your heart.
 (Jeremiah 29:13)

 · Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
 (Matthew 7:7)

 i.
 The converse is also true: if you forsake Him, He will forsake you.
 Ultimately, God gives us what we want from Him.
-If He gives the heart that seeks Him more, and He also gives the heart that rejects Him what it desires.
+God grants to the heart that seeks Him what it wants; He also grants the heart that forsakes Him what it desires.